Germany's Osram cuts an additional 240 jobs

-FRANKFURT, Oct 11 (Reuters) - German lighting maker Osram Licht AG said it was cutting 240 jobs at a factory in Bavaria, adding to deep cuts already announced as it restructures to keep up with cheaper Asian rivals.
+FRANKFURT (Reuters) - German lighting maker Osram Licht AG (OSRn.DE) said it was cutting 240 jobs at a factory in Bavaria, adding to deep cuts already announced as it restructures to keep up with cheaper Asian rivals.

 Under major restructuring announced late last year, it is slashing 8,000 jobs and reducing the number of factories it operates to save about 1 billion euros ($1.4 billion) over three years.